 German Studies with Italian is taught by the Department of Languages and Cultures.
-Our distinctive approach enables you to acquire high-level language skills and a thorough understanding of German and Italian cultures and societies within a global context.
+Our approach gives you the opportunity to acquire high-level language skills and gain a thorough understanding of German cultures and societies within a global context.
 The programme also offers an introduction to Italian culture and society presented in the first year and gives the opportunity to develop this knowledge in the second and third year.

 Your first year comprises an exploration of the German language and its cultural context.
 Alongside this, you will study an intensive Italian language and culture module, designed for beginners with little or no prior knowledge.
 You will also take a minor subject of your choice.

 In Year 2, you will study Germany’s culture, politics and history in more depth, as well as selecting courses which are international in scope and promote a comparative understanding of Europe and beyond.
-In the core Italian modules, you will improve your linguistic proficiency in a range of settings and study Italian lexis, grammar and syntax.
+In the core Italian modules, you will have the chance to improve your linguistic proficiency in a range of settings and study Italian lexis, grammar and syntax.

 In your fourth year, you will continue developing your German and Italian language alongside a choice of specialist culture and comparative courses, such as ‘Translation as a Cultural Practice’.
 You will also develop a particular topic from your second year studies into your specialist dissertation.